jnblanchard/speedalong_pageview/README.md

 The right side has the hidden gesture detector, the slider will show along the top when first entering the screen, but 1.5 secs in the slider disappears from the screen.

 #### Taps
 After a tap gesture, the slider will jump to the touch location, and the PageView will also jump to the mapped index of the tap location.
-After the slider animates off screen
+After jumping, the slider animates off screen.

 #### Drags
 During a drag gesture, the slider will jump to the associated location, and the PageView will also jump to the mapped index of the tap location; however the slider does not animate off screen.